egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Study Question 2** </span><br/><br/>But just like those Israelites, we all have friends and family who will make the stubborn choice to join with the world and live in its darkness.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Study Question 2** </span><br/><br/>But just like those Israelites, we all have friends and family who will make the stubborn choice to join with the world and live in its darkness.
 I know we pray for Jesus to come soon, but there is a reason that He will need to wipe away every tear.
 It will be a bitter-sweet day.
 We will be rejoicing, yes!
 But we will also be realizing that there are some neighbors who will remain in the dark.
 Who are those people that you are praying for?

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Study Question 3** </span><br/><br/>What actions can you take today to help a dark world experience the light of Jesus?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 2 &#8729; Study Question 3** </span><br/><br/>What actions can you take today to help a dark world experience the light of Jesus?

 &nbsp;